tytydraco/yessleep/out/Broken_by_the_night.md

-On January 12th, 2024, my happy, healthy, successful 43-year-old life was forever turned upside-down by one Friday night.
+M43.
+On January 12th, 2024, my happy, healthy, successful life was forever turned upside-down by one Friday night.

 This is a tale of party drugs.
 It’s also a life-and-death journey I could’ve never imagined in my wildest dreams.

-It may be a case study at the intersection of medicine, pharma, policy, and science.
-Or a harrowing dive into extremes of the human mind.
+Call it a harrowing dive into extremes of the human condition.
+Or a case study at the intersection of medicine, pharma, policy, and brain science.

-As the one who lived it, telling this, now, for the first time, ten months later, is my confession — assembling the shards of a shattered life and heart into one broken mosaic.
+As the one who lived it, writing this, eleven months later, is my twelfth hour confession — assembling the shards of a shattered life and heart into one broken mosaic.

 Here goes…